The result is 9 because there are nine values in the range B5:B15 that match values in D5:D15 in corresponding rows.

 In this example, the goal is to compare two columns and return the count of matches in corresponding rows.
 A good way to solve this problem is to use the SUMPRODUCT function or the SUM function, as explained below.

-The SUMPRODUCT function is a versatile function that handles arrays natively without any special array syntax.
+The SUMPRODUCT function is a versatile function that handles array operations natively without any special array syntax.
 Its behavior is simple: it multiplies, then sums the product of arrays.
-In the example shown, the expression B5:B11 = C5:C11 will generate an array that contains TRUE and FALSE values like this:
+Working from the inside out, we compare the range B5:B15 to D5:D15 like this:

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.